About Me + Agency Work

 And we can do it again, and again.
 After a while, it might even start to feel like play.
 Our journey involves opening a door after another door, continuously letting our curiosity lead us to discover something new and true.

 In our sessions, the camera is a helpful tool to visualize and navigate the idea of embracing the fear, trusting yourself, letting go, being authentic, etc. that often feels too cerebral.
+Through the lens of agency, you can see the invisible stories you tell yourself and how you can start to break through them.

 The wave of tension and discomfort never goes away, but we’re going to learn how to surf it.
 Going out in the water doesn’t have to feel so scary.
 And if / when it does, I’ll be there to keep you afloat and hold you steady.